 The Studio Line is aimed at the student primarily although not a beginner.
 This is not the equivalent of a beginner guitar like the Yamaha C40 or the Cordoba C1M.
 The popular Hanika 50 MC model, for instance, is a solid cedar top with mahogany back and sides with a matte finish.
 It retails (at the time of writing) close to $1,000.

 It’s certainly no novice guitar.
-It is, in fact, a serious step-up guitar for someone who has a couple of years of playing behind them and wish to upgrade to a better quality instrument.
+It is, in fact, a serious step-up guitar for someone who has a couple of years of playing behind them and wishes to upgrade to a better quality instrument.
 You do get a cutaway option in the 50 series of guitars.
 Check out Hanika 50MC in action below.

 Hanika 50MC demo